pierre-cm/galbe/docs/cli.md

 #### Example

-Let's try to generate the specof the project defined in the previous client section.
+Let's try to generate the spec of the project defined in the previous client section.
 You can then run:

 ```bash
 $ galbe generate spec index.ts